Sadun Boro: Later years

-Between 1977–79, Sadun Boro sailed with his wife and then-eight-year-old daughter Deniz to the Caribbean and the East Coast of the United States.
+Between 1977 and 1979, Sadun Boro sailed with his wife and then-eight-year-old daughter Deniz to the Caribbean and the East Coast of the United States.
 After 1980, he settled down in Bodrum and Gökova, known for its idyllic coasts full of forests and turquoise sea.

 He devoted himself to the protection of nature at the Turkish Riviera, in particular in Gökova, Göcek and Fethiye.
 Boro aimed to instil love for nature and sea to young people with his articles published in newspapers and journals.
 As a lover of Gökova, he had a mermaid statue erected with an inscription atop a rock in the middle of Okluk Bay.
 The inscription reads Boro's words as "This mermaid has traveled many seas and horizons to find the heaven that she dreamed of.
 She traveled continents, islands and bays, until she reached Gökova."
 His latest book, titled Vira Demir (Turkish for "Haul Up the Anchor"), is a guide for sailors.

-Boro donated his sloop Kısmet, he sailed 46-year long about 150000 nmi with, to the Rahmi M. Koç Museum, a museum in Istanbul dedicated to the history of transport, industry and communications, which was founded by the wealthy businessman Rahmi Koç, who also circumnavigated the globe between 2004–06.
+Boro donated his sloop Kısmet, he sailed 46-year long about 150000 nmi with, to the Rahmi M. Koç Museum, a museum in Istanbul dedicated to the history of transport, industry and communications, which was founded by the wealthy businessman Rahmi Koç, who also circumnavigated the globe between 2004 and 2006.

-Sadun Boro lived in Okluk Bay, Gökova on board his catamaran named Son Bahar (Turkish for "Autumn" or "Last Spring").
+Sadun Boro lived in Okluk Bay, Gökova onboard his catamaran named Son Bahar (Turkish for "Autumn" or "Last Spring").

 Illness and death

-Sadun Boro was diagnosed with bladder cancer a couple of years ago.
+Sadun Boro was diagnosed with bladder cancer years prior to his death.
 He was first treated in Marmaris, where he lived, and then transferred to the American Hospital in Istanbul.
 However, he was airlifted by helicopter back to Muğla on 14 May 2015 as he wished to spend his rest of life on board of his sailboat.

 At 9:15 hours local time on 5 June 2015, he died at age 87 in the intensive care unit of a hospital at Marmaris, where he was taken into three days before.
 His last will was to be buried under the pine, to which his sailboat is secured mooring at İngilizlimanı (literally: English Harbor) in Gökova.
 For its realization, a cabinet decision is necessary.
 He was interred in Karacasöğüt Cemetery in Marmaris following a memorial tour in the bays of the Turkish Riviera he admired on board of his catamaran Son Bahar accompanied by many boats and vessels of the Turkish Coast Guard and a frigate of the Turkish Navy.

 He was survived by his wife Oda and his daughter Deniz (Turkish for "Sea").

 Works

-Other Turkish circumnavigators of the globe
+Other Turkish global circumnavigators

-Turkish sailors circumnavigated the globe following Sadun Boro, listed chronologically:
+A chronological list of Turkish sailors who circumnavigated the globe following Sadun Boro.